 We arrived at the gate at 8:33.
 The Sonoran Desert Museum opens at 8:30, so we timed our arrival nearly perfectly.
 Along with our Tucson Book of Fun discount, we also got an Arizona Resident Discount, bringing our family cost to get in down to $21.50.
 Not bad for a family of 5 (that said, two of them are two or younger).
 A larger family, or one with older kids might do better by purchasing an annual pass, depending on how the math works out.
 Our plan was to visit the animals first while they are more active.
 We took the trail to Cat Canyon, saw a cougar up close and personal, visited the Mexican Wolves, then ended up at the Coatimundi exhibit.
 The coatimundis are pretty cool looking creatures.
 I think they look like a mixture of raccoons and badgers with a long opossum-like tail.

 We then went down the trail to the javelina exhibit.
 It's a big exhibit and the javelinas can be found several places as the roam.
 Signs along the path point out areas they favor, increasing your chance of actually seeing them.
 We found these two resting in the shade under some trees.
 We passed the coyote exhibit, complete with coyotes pacing back and forth, then continued up the hill to the restrooms.
 One of the very nice and well thought details of the Sonoran Desert Museum is the sunblock dispensers in all of the restrooms.
 If you visit and forget your sunblock, don't worry about it, you can lotion up in any of the restrooms throughout!
 I think other large attractions, such as amusement parks, Disneyland, Sea World, zoos, etc could easily follow the Desert Museum's example and have sunblock dispensers as well.
 It added a nice touch as we were reminded frequently enough that we didn't get sunburned.
+Here's a bird on a saguaro cactus.
+There are plenty of Saguaros around the Desert Museum and Saguaro National Park is only a few miles down the road.

 We really liked the cave exhibit.
 There is a tunnel set up to give you somewhat of the experience of being a cave explorer.
 My 4 year old LOVED the tunnel.
 She did her best to persuade me to build one at our house.
 Her argument went something like this "We could get one of these at our house and we could use our headlamps to explore it!
 We would do it every day except for Sunday!"
 I thought was cute, and showed that she's learning that we treat Sunday a little differently than the other days of the week.